-The pork laab (larb) served at the restaurant was some of the best I have had anywhere in Laos.
+The pork laab (larb) served at the restaurant was some of the best we’ve had anywhere in Laos.
 And yes, it’s spicy.
 That’s the only way to eat it!—but you can always request “bor phet” (no spicy).

 Worth the Visit?

-All told, our day out ended up costing the two of us about US$14 (including roundtrip transport, entry, and a delicious and satisfying meal).
+All told, our day out ended up costing the two of us just under US$20 (including roundtrip transport, entry, and a delicious and satisfying meal).

-And just as promised, the #14 bus arrived less than 20 minutes after we saw the previous one pass.
+And just as promised, the #14 bus back to town arrived less than 20 minutes after we saw the previous one pass.

 Granted, we sat in the bus for half an hour waiting at the Lao-Thai Friendship Bridge parking lot, but it was a small price to pay for cheap, reliable, and air-conditioned transportation back to the city.